briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

     1. _(1)_ The rate or rates of interest paid on active deposit;

-    2. _(2)_ The convenience of the location of the depository’s offices;
+    2. _(2)_ The convenience of the location of the depository's offices;

     3. _(3)_ The service charges, if any, that will be made for the services of the depository; and

-    4. _(4)_ Any other terms or conditions with respect to the depository’s acceptance of the Municipality’s active deposits.
+    4. _(4)_ Any other terms or conditions with respect to the depository's acceptance of the Municipality's active deposits.

-3. _(c)_ The initial designation of depositories for the Municipality’s active deposits shall be for a period not to exceed two years and shall be made without giving the notice hereinafter provided for.
-Subsequent designations of depositories for the Municipality’s active deposits shall be:
+3. _(c)_ The initial designation of depositories for the Municipality's active deposits shall be for a period not to exceed two years and shall be made without giving the notice hereinafter provided for.
+Subsequent designations of depositories for the Municipality's active deposits shall be:

-    1. _(1)_ For a period specified in the Director of Finance’s written designation of depositories pursuant to subsection (b) hereof, which period shall not be less than six months nor longer than two years, and
+    1. _(1)_ For a period specified in the Director of Finance's written designation of depositories pursuant to subsection (b) hereof, which period shall not be less than six months nor longer than two years, and